 You already know that if “sugar” or “salt” is listed first on a nutrition label, you’ll want to rethink your food choice.
 However, sugar and salt are known by many other names -- and they aren’t the only things to avoid when you’re watching your blood pressure.
 Find out which sneaky ingredients to steer clear of with this quick guide.

 Why It’s Sneaky: Sugar, in general, will add calories with little to no nutritional value.
-But the white stuff is also known by several other names, like agave, sucrose, and dextrose.
+But the white stuff is also known by several other names, like agave, sucrose, high fructose corn syrup, honey, molasses, brown sugar, turbinado, raw sugar, maple syrup, date sugar, malt syrup, pancake syrup, fruit juice concentrates and dextrose.

 2. The Culprit: Nitrates

 Why It’s Sneaky: Sodium nitrate is most commonly used as a preservative for salty, processed meats like bacon and deli selections.
-Studies have shown that too much of these ingredients can increase your risk of heart disease.
-They may even affect how the body processes sugar.
+Studies have shown that too much of these ingredients can increase your risk of heart disease and cancer.

 The Smart Solution: Choose lean, fresh meats and seafood over processed as much as possible.